 Uninsured drivers in North Carolina

-A recent report from the Insurance Research Council estimated that 14 percent of North Carolina drivers were uninsured.
-That's a bit higher than the national average of 13.8 percent.
+A 2011 report from the Insurance Research Council estimated that 14 percent of North Carolina drivers were uninsured in 2009.
+That was on par with the national average of 13.8 percent.

 Uninsured motorist coverage can come in handy after an accident caused by an uninsured driver.

 Reinsurance facility for high-risk drivers

 North Carolina law mandates that car insurance companies cannot refuse to cover potential customers with the state-required liability limits.
 If an insurer deems a driver too risky, the company can place the customer into the "reinsurance facility."
 The goal of this "facility" is to make sure North Carolina drivers have access to car insurance coverage.